top of page

 Kenneth Scherer ~ Owner of KOrganics

-My search led me to discover many local pet supplies stores sell these worms and I then learned how to farm them and set out on this new hobby.
-After a few youtube videos, I created my own system and was able to get a steady supply of live worms.
-I could leave 100 to 200 worms in one day throughout the year.
-I was delighted with the results.
-My consent feeding made my backyard the haven away from the sanctuary, as it was always filled with wonderful creatures and they started to realize what was going on.
+My search led me to discover many pet supply stores sell the mealworm.
+Setting out on this new hobby I learned how to farm them.
+After watching a few videos, I created my own system, obtained primitive tools, and was able to generate a steady supply of live worms.
+This enabled me to leave 100 to 200 worms in one day throughout the year.

-The more I farmed, the more bug waste I started to generate and started to get annoyed.
-Sifting out this dust and dead beetles were a hassle.
-I thought it was worthless and just threw it all over my lawn.
-Soon I noticed my lawn was growing at a reckless pace, and was now further annoyed with how many times I had to mow my lawn.
+The more insects farmed, the more bug waste I started to generate.
+I started to get annoyed.
+Sifting out this dust and dead beetles was a hassle.
+I thought it was just an organic byproduct, of low-value and just threw it all over my lawn.

-Then the revelation
+Then the

 The FRASS

-I had a jolt of creative desire to look deeper into this mysterious powder.
 What power and magic was lurking within.
-I started to search all corners of the web.
-To my absolute astonishment, I realized this substance was a bio-molecular POWERHOUSE.
-Throwing it away was something no longer and I knew this was something that could change farming forever.
+I started to search all corners of the web, and mostly Published Journals.To my astonishment, this substance was a bio-molecular POWERHOUSE.

 I then set out on a mission to find the best way to extract and use this new bio fertilizer that was generating in abundance in my own abode.
 Family members snickered at the idea of me playing with bug feces, but I knew deep down this will be one of the most important things I will ever do.

-Teaming up with some friends on the internet I learned of many natural farming methods; fermentation, air extractions, composting and general soil knowledge to the point where I started to apply my own ideas by creating a test garden.
+Teaming up with some friends on the web I learned of many natural farming methods; fermentation, air extractions, composting and general soil knowledge to the point where I started to apply my own ideas by creating a test garden.

-After using fermented frass with dead bugs in a compost pile sitting for 6 months, I went and purchased potting soil and vermiculite into a 10 x 12 garden bed.
 A friend gave me a handful of tomato seedlings and I put them into the lot.
 Never once using insecticides or synthetic products I was able to grow 200+ organic tomatoes with no defects, of which I gave out to most of my family and friends.Many ranting and raving at the deliciousness.
-As time went on my operations have grown and many friends, as well as family began to use my soil products.
-This led me to starting my own company utilizing Natural Farming methods and empowering people to do the same.

 Then 2020

-During the first quarter of 2020 I was also looking into BIOCHAR and wanted to start creating my own.
-I knew of its miracle effects with water retention and nutrient storage capacities.
-Looking ahead past 2020 I really wish to organize and establish myself as a nutrient supplier to optimize natural food costs so everyone can enjoy organic tomatos and more, at a reasonable and affordable price.
+Looking ahead we will organize and establish a wholesome value-added and waste valorization nutrient production, education, and application system to optimize natural food costs and awareness to soil biology, so everyone can enjoy clean tomatoes from a rich eco system and to learn more everyday.
 I believe everyone deserves quality food, that doesn't collapse the biosphere, but enhances it.
 As we are what we eat.

 bottom of page